 - Ease of use

-As a small business, you probably don't have a full IT team ready to troubleshoot and support your document management system.
-Find document management software that has a comprehensive support team to accommodate your support needs.
+As a small business, you probably don’t have a full IT team ready to troubleshoot and support your DMS.
+Find a DMS that has a comprehensive support team to accommodate your support needs.

 Weitz said you will need software that can quickly upload all your information and support your expected growth.